cortside/shoppingcart-web/docs/Functional & Behavioral Requirements.md

   The system SHALL require users to be authenticated before they can access Checkout, Order History, or Profile pages.
 - **FR‑013 (Redirect on Protected Access):**
   When a non‑authenticated user attempts to access a protected page, the system SHALL redirect them to the login flow and, after successful login, back to the originating page.
+- **FR‑013A (Original URL Preservation):**
+  The system SHALL preserve the original requested URL during login redirect and return the user to that specific page after successful authentication.

 ### 3.5 Checkout

 - **FR‑014 (Customer Info at Checkout):**
   The system SHALL collect or display customer information (name, email, birthdate) during checkout.
+- **FR‑014A (Customer Info Prefill):**
+  If the user has an existing customer record, the system SHALL prefill customer information at checkout.
 - **FR‑015 (Shipping Address):**
   The system SHALL capture a single shipping address (street, city, state, country, zip code).
 - **FR‑016 (Order Review):**